 Welcome to ElopeToronto.com!

 Welcome to ElopeToronto.com!
-We provide simple, meaningful, secular (non-religious) Humanist marriage ceremonies in Toronto, legally equivalent to a 'civil ceremony' or 'justice of the peace' wedding, for couples looking for a personal alternative to a 'City Hall' - style wedding.
-This blog discusses how to arrange small private non-religious legal weddings, elopements, simple ceremonies for destination weddings, and family-sized weddings.
+We provide simple, meaningful, secular (non-religious) Humanist marriage ceremonies in Toronto, legally equivalent to a 'civil ceremony' or 'justice of the peace' wedding, for couples looking for a personal alternative to a 'City Hall' - wedding.
+This blog discusses how to arrange small private, non-religious legal weddings, elopements, simple legal ceremonies for destination weddings (sometimes known as 'signings' or 'registration of a marriage'), and family-sized weddings.
 It complements our main site WeddingsofToronto.

 Humanism is an ethical philosophy of living, stating that we all have the duty of care to lead ethical lives of compassion and respect, for each other, and for the world we all share.
 Humanist Wedding Ceremonies are simple, meaningful, non-religious marriage ceremonies written specifically for each couple, which reflect your wishes, your values, and your story.
 We also provide humanist ceremonies for baby-namings, memorials, and other life events.

-See FAQ: HOW TO PLAN YOUR WEDDING: How to get your license, find a location, legal requirements, divorce and witnesses, the process of 'signing the papers', and how to apply for your Certificate of Marriage Registration.
+See FAQ: HOW TO PLAN YOUR WEDDING: How to get your license, find a location, legal requirements, divorce and witnesses, the process of 'signing the papers', aka "registering a wedding' and how to apply for your Certificate of Marriage Registration.
 See the Toronto Registry link for information on a MARRIAGE LICENSE and MARRIAGE CERTIFICATE (online application, hours & location, fee, divorced applicants, IDs required, etc.)